chikaonyenemezu-bit/manitoba-med-safety/README.md

 Medication reconciliation at hospital admission is a Required Organisational Practice under Accreditation Canada standards.
 The reconciliation simulator demonstrates a digital workflow supporting ROP compliance.

 ### PHIA Manitoba
 This platform processes synthetic patient data only.
 No real personal health information is stored or processed.
-Architecture is designed with The Personal Health Information Act (Manitoba) in mind.
+Architecture is designed with the Personal Health Information Act (Manitoba) in mind.

 ---